 When a repair is covered by a factory warranty, there’s no out-of-pocket cost for the repair, and the owner can go about their business.
 They may even get other perks, such as rental reimbursement while their car is at the shop and a free detailing, too.

 For people who buy used vehicles, whether they prefer older cars or just can’t afford a new one, that factory warranty is usually expired.
 This is why you may have heard that owning a used car can be more expensive than a new one.
-With no coverage, you could be on the hook for a $10,000 engine replacement.
+With no coverage, you could be on the hook for an engine replacement worth thousands of dollars.

 Even without that worst-case scenario, a used vehicle might cost you around $400 per year in repairs.

 But older vehicles with expired warranties don’t necessarily have to suck money from your wallet every time you go to a mechanic.
 With an aftermarket vehicle service contract, you can restore many — if not, perhaps more — coverage benefits than what the vehicle had from the factory.

 So if you’re searching, “What does a vehicle service contract cover?” or some similar phrase, it’s time to find out.

 A vehicle service contract or agreement acts much the same as a factory warranty, but instead of being a product from the car’s manufacturer, the coverage is from a third-party company.

 You may have heard them referred to as “extended warranties,” and while this description does give a general idea of how they work, technically, “extended warranties” are only available from the manufacturer.
 As the name implies, it’s an extension of the warranty the vehicle already had.

 Vehicle service contracts, since they are from outside agencies, aren’t backed by any automaker, but they still provide peace of mind for owners of older vehicles.
 When purchasing such a contract, a vehicle owner can select the length of the contract while getting coverage for more mileage, usually for more than what the vehicle manufacturer offered.